MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 There’s a growing number of ways you can expand, enrich, and customize Copilot with plugins and Graph connectors.
 This article will discuss and compare Copilot extensibility options.

-Create Copilot plugins to extend its capabilities, such as crafting a Microsoft Teams message extension or a Power Platform connector.
+Create plugins to extend Copilot's capabilities, such as crafting a Microsoft Teams message extension or a Power Platform connector.
 Alternatively, employ connectors to seamlessly integrate your enterprise data into the Copilot for Microsoft 365 experience.

 [!INCLUDE [preview-disclaimer](includes/preview-disclaimer.md)]